No Records Found

 Supporting parents to bring their best to parenting their child with Apraxia is a key component to the therapy process.
 I have created an online parent program that helps parents connect with other parents on the same path, equip themselves with skills for supporting therapy at home, and feel sure that they are doing all they can for their kids.
 This can be used on its own or to supplement that work that we may do together in the clinic.

-I encourage families to use sign with their toddlers when they are late to talk and are showing red flags for CAS.
+Providing children with CAS with alternate ways of communicating and clarifying their message needs to be a central part of therapy to support communication and reduce frustration.
+In the early days with late talking toddlers for whom CAS is suspected, I encourage families to use sign.
+I also have Words for Life and Proloquotogo available in sessions to support communication and to trial potential options for the family.
 I make referrals to the AAC clinic in my community so families can access higher tech devices.
-I have Proloquotogo to use in sessions with children, and have also had words for life in the past.
 I also use low tech clarification books for students who are quite verbal but need to give their listener context to help them understand.